jsabrokwah/lampstck/architecture.md

   - Configured with CloudWatch agent for detailed monitoring

 ### 4. Database Layer
-- **Amazon Aurora MySQL**:
+- **Containerized MySQL on EC2**:
-  - Provides high availability with automatic failover to replica instances
+  - Deployed in an isolated subnet in AZ-A for enhanced security
-  - Deployed across multiple AZs for disaster recovery
+  - Uses Docker container for easy management and portability
-  - Offers automated backups with 35-day retention period
+  - Utilizes dedicated EBS volume for data persistence
-  - Enables point-in-time recovery for data protection
+  - Configured with CloudWatch monitoring for performance metrics
-  - Uses isolated subnets for maximum security
+  - Secured with appropriate security groups limiting access

 ### 5. Security Implementation
 - **Defense in Depth**: